fabiomattei/uddocs/_docs/query.md

 # SQL parameters

 Each query can have one or many parameters.
-A parameter is a json object that contains two properties
+A parameter is a json object that contains three properties

-The name property is mandatory:
+### type

+It specifies the type of the parameter during the binding process.

+* long, int: PDO::PARAM_INT
+* string, str: PDO::PARAM_STR
+* bool, boolean: PDO::PARAM_BOOL
+* float, decimal: PDO::PARAM_STR

+### placeholder

+Each parameter correspond to a placeholder in the query.

-* name: the parameter name
+* placeholder: the placeholder name

+### data

 One of the following parameters is mandatory: